peteroupc/peteroupc.github.io/randomfunc.md

 - ways to generate randomized content and conditions, such as [**true/false conditions**](#Boolean_True_False_Conditions), [**shuffling**](#Shuffling), and [**sampling unique items from a list**](#Sampling_Without_Replacement_Choosing_Several_Unique_Items), and
 - non-uniform distributions, including [**weighted choice**](#Weighted_Choice), the [**Poisson distribution**](#Poisson_Distribution), and [**other probability distributions**](#Index_of_Non_Uniform_Distributions).

-This page is focused on randomization and sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that an ideal "source of random numbers" is available).
+This page is devoted to randomization and sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that an ideal "source of random numbers" is available).
 This will be the case if there is a finite number of values to choose from.
 But for the normal distribution and other distributions that take on infinitely many values, there will always be some level of approximation involved; in this case, the focus of this page is on methods that _minimize_ the error they introduce.

 This document shows pseudocode for many of the methods, and [**sample Python code**](https://peteroupc.github.io/randomgen.zip) that implements many of the methods in this document is available, together with [**documentation for the code**](https://peteroupc.github.io/randomgendoc.html).